The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 In the Honolulu Advertiser article Banks penned, Banks recounts his final time on the ground alongside Raynor, which happened in November of 1925, just a few months after joining the firm.

-An article in the March 12, 1926 New York Evening Post, said that Banks was just back from Palm Beach where he laid out a new golf course for Paris Singer as part of the Craigin Park project; the project was never realized.
-This would most likely have been a Raynor design if he was alive.
+An article in the March 12, 1926, New York Evening Post, said that Banks was just back from Palm Beach where he laid out a new golf course for Paris Singer as part of the Craigin Park project; the project was never realized.
+Original newspaper ads for the project listed Raynor as course architect.

-Singer was the founder of the Everglades Club, for which Raynor designed 18 holes, and it was for the dedication of Singer’s private course, now North Palm Beach Country Club, that Raynor was in Florida when he died.
-Unfortunately, no remnants of Raynor’s work survives at that location, which was renovated by Jack Nicklaus.
+Singer was the founder of the Everglades Club, for which Raynor designed 18 holes, and it might have been for the dedication of Singer’s private course, now North Palm Beach Country Club, that Raynor was in Florida when he died.
+He also could have been there to view the Craigin Park property.

 The article went on to say Banks was engaged to design the 36 holes for Essex County Country Club and 18 for Rock Spring Country Club, both in West Orange, N.J., 18 for the Knollwood Country Club, Elmsford, N.Y., the Fairyland course, Camargo Golf Club in Cincinnati, the second course at Fishers Island (N.Y) Club, and the Royal Hawaiian Hotel course, now known as Waialae Country Club.
 Only the second 18 at Essex County was a Banks original.
 It was sold by the club in the 1970s to Essex County, N.J. and is now the municipal Francis Byrne Golf Course.
 All the other designs listed were Raynor creations.

 Banks also assumed the role of de facto course architect for the Olmsted Brothers landscape architecture firm, a position formerly held by Raynor and Macdonald.
-Raynor laid out courses in conjunction with Olmsted projects at Fishers Island, Mountain Lake in Florida, Yeamans Hall in South Carolina and the Creek on Long Island, N.Y.
+Raynor laid out courses in conjunction with Olmsted projects at Fishers Island, Mountain Lake in Florida, Yeamans Hall in South Carolina and the Creek Club on Long Island, N.Y.
 Macdonald had designed for the Olmsteds as part of a 36-hole project on Gibson Island, Md., and possibly the Otto Kahn private course, on Long Island.
+Macdonald brought the Olmsteds aboard for the Mid Ocean project in Bermuda.

-When Olmstead was hired as part of the Annapolis Roads development in Maryland, Banks was brought in to design the 18-hole course, of which only nine holes were built.
-In 2013 the course was purchased by the Key School, which converted some of the property to athletic fields and abandoned the rest.
-Banks also designed what is now known as the Caracas (Venezuela) Country Club, also an Olmsted project.
+When the Olmstead firm was hired as part of the Annapolis Roads development in Maryland, Banks was brought in to lay out the 18-hole course, of which only nine holes were built.
+The course no longer exists.
+That most likely would have been a Raynor design.

 His glowing obit in the Hotchkiss Alumni News, read in part, “Hotchkiss can ill afford the loss of such a man as Charles Henry Banks, and is definitely poorer for his untimely death.
 He was the perfect Hotchkiss gentleman.”